Needles Highway is a scenic winding road in South Dakota

-Located right in the Black Hills in Custer State Park in South Dakota, USA, Needles Highway (South Dakota Highway 87) is a spectacular drive, part of the Peter Norbeck Scenic Byway, with stunning views.
+Located right in the Black Hills in Custer State Park in the US state of South Dakota, Needles Highway (South Dakota Highway 87) is a spectacular drive with stunning views.

 How long is the Needles Highway?

-The paved scenic byway is very twisty and winding, with some narrow parts that primarily attract tourists.
-It’s a 22.53km (14 mile) stretch that includes sharp turns, narrow tunnels, granite spires and world class views through pine and spruce forests, meadows surrounded by birch and aspen, and rugged granite mountains.
+The paved scenic byway, part of the Peter Norbeck Scenic Byway, is very twisty and winding, with some narrow parts that primarily attract tourists.
+It’s a 22.53km (14-mile) stretch that includes sharp turns, narrow tunnels, granite spires, and world-class views through pine and spruce forests, meadows surrounded by birch and aspen, and rugged granite mountains.
 You’ll probably never see third gear on this tight two-lane road.

 How many tunnels are on the Needles Highway?

-Along the way you’ll have to deal with 3 narrow tunnels.
-The most famous tunnel is Needles Eye Tunnel, just 8’ 4” wide.
-The tunnel is pretty amazing to see and a great place for a photo-op.
-You can get information about the tunnel sizes at the visitor centre.
-The tunnel is 8' 4" wide by 12' 0" high.
-You need to be confident and aware of your vehicle size before passing through this tunnel.
-It’s a cool experience though navigating through them and as long you don’t suffer from serious claustrophobia, you will be completely fine!
+Along the way, you’ll encounter three narrow tunnels.
+The most famous is the Needles Eye Tunnel, measuring just 8’ 4” wide by 12' 0" high.
+The tunnel is quite impressive to see and makes for a great photo opportunity.
+You can obtain information about the tunnel sizes at the visitor center.
+Before passing through this tunnel, you need to be confident and aware of your vehicle's size.
+Navigating through them can be a cool experience, but as long as you don’t suffer from serious claustrophobia, you will be completely fine!
 It is recommended that beginner riders avoid this road.
-Other tunnels include Hood Tunnel and Iron Creek Tunnel.
+Other tunnels along the route are Hood Tunnel and Iron Creek Tunnel.

 When’s the best time to go to Needles Highway?